Fix: PC Restarts When Playing Games (Not Overheating)

-Any disruption or even minor interruptions affect the gaming experience and users may lose their in-game progress.
-Things become even worse if your PC restarts when playing games, and several users reported encountering this frequently.
+Any disruption or minor interruptions affect the gaming experience, and you may lose your in-game progress.
+Things become even worse if your PC crashes, and several users have been asking us why their PC restarts when playing games.

 Games with high-end graphics require a computer with decent configurations, in the absence of which, you may face issues such as game lag, but a frequent reboot is a rather tricky problem.